alem-platform/backend/secure-shell-chat/README.md

 ##### Private Messages

-When a private message is received, it should automatically appear in the terminal in a special format that distinguishes it from regular messages.
+When a private message is received, it should appear with a special format:
-Follow these requirements:

 ```
 [17:52:03] <username> (PRIVATE): message content